 Bearing in mind that equity capital is the basis for positive risk taking while also forming the basis of the market's confidence, the FSA will keep an eye on progressions in international discussions and encourage financial institutions to strengthen their capital base, by such means as the securing of certain profits, from the viewpoint of improving the practical tolerance for future stress, while also considering the new international regulatory framework.
+The Act for Revision of the Act on Special Measures for Strengthening Financial Functions was enforced this July, and the application deadline for capital participation by the central government was extended for five years (until the end of March 31, 2017).
+Considering this, if financial institutions have determined to reinforce their capital base as part of its forward looking management, the FSA will encourage them to positively consider using this Act.

-(2) Enhanced Risk Management Systems to Support Initiatives for Stronger Profitability Considering the current financial environment and uncertainty in Japan's real economy, strengthening the profitability of financial institutions is expected to become an even more important business issue for the stable operation of financial institutions.
+(2) Enhanced Risk Management Systems to Support Initiatives for Stronger Profitability underpin and back up initiatives to strengthen their profitability.

+Considering the current financial environment and uncertainty in Japan's real economy, strengthening the profitability of financial institutions is expected to become an even more important business issue for the stable operation of financial institutions.